Corporate Governance Seal

 b.
 Elaborates its efforts to interact with the communities in which they operate?

 Since 2015, TPB’s interaction with communities has been anchored on the CSR Statement.
-This document clearly indicates that the CSR programs, projects, and activities that the agency will implement should be based on either of the following objectives:
+This policy clearly indicates that the CSR programs, projects, and activities that the agency will implement should be based on either of the following objectives:

 a.
 To increase the environmental awareness of tourism stakeholders